-The function of the Landmark Preservation Commission is to designate, preserve, enhance, and perpetuate structures or districts that have architectural, historical, or geographical significance within the city of Denver.
+The function of the Landmark Preservation Commission is to designate, preserve, enhance, and perpetuate structures or districts that have architectural, historical, geographic or cultural significance within the city of Denver.

 Agenda items for consideration can include the following:

-Submission deadlines are four weeks prior to the scheduled meeting date.
-Download the 2017 Meeting Submission Dates and Deadlines (PDF) to learn more about when to submit materials.
+Download the 2020 LPC Meeting Submission Dates and Deadlines (PDF) to learn more about when to submit materials.
+Please note that when we receive a high volume of projects, specific dates are not guaranteed.

-Download the Policy for Applicant Presentations (PDF) to learn more about preparing your presentation for the Landmark Preservation Commission (LPC) and the Lower Downtown Design Review Board (LDDRB).
+Download the Policy for Applicant Presentations (PDF) to learn more about preparing your presentation for the Landmark Preservation Commission (LPC) and the Lower Downtown Design Review Commission (LDDRC).

 What to Expect at the Meetings